StephaneFeniar/Lottery-BestCombination/README.md

 An introductive example explaining the methodology is available [here](https://github.com/StephaneFeniar/Lottery-BestCombination/blob/master/README.md)

-This lecture is highly recommended if you're not familliar with similar analysis about lottery numbers.
+This lecture is highly recommended if you're not familliar with analysis about lottery numbers.

 ## Application to a real lottery: EuroMillions
 ![Let's pick the best numbers](http://i.imgur.com/bIOUoRB.png)